Looking for the best stroller for three or four babies. We’ve got an extensive list of the best strollers for triplets, quads, or big families.

 The seats each have a five-point harness and can hold children up to 40 lbs.
 The seats recline, but only a little.
-So don’t expect your kids to be able to peacefully nap in this thing.
+In other words, don’t expect your kids to be able to peacefully nap in this thing.
 It does fit through standard doorways, however, and has large storage baskets for all your and babies’ necessities.

 Children shouldn’t ride in this (or the Foundations LX stroller) if they don’t have solid neck and torso control — usually about 6 months or older.
 This stroller does not take car seats.

-According to Jen, one of our triplet mom readers, the Zoe XL3 Best Triple Stroller is all the rage in the triplet moms world right now.
+According to Jen, one of our triplet mom readers, the Zoe Trio+ is all the rage in the triplet moms world right now.
 Jenna, another triplet mama, explains, “It’s lightweight, fits in most trunks (because it separates into two pieces) and is relatively inexpensive.”